Skip to content

 • X-Cache: HIT or X-Cache: MISS tells you whether the response came from cache

-• X-Cache-TTL shows the remaining time-to-live in seconds
+• X-Cache-TTL shows the remaining TTL in seconds on a HIT, or the configured TTL on a MISS

 The cache key includes the full URL with query parameters. /api/products?page=1 and /api/products?page=2 are cached separately: